Welcome to the Neuroeconomics Lab at NYU Shanghai

 SELECTED PUBLICATIONS

-Xu, C., Ni, K., and Cai, X. (2022) "Specialized neuronal modules for economic and single attribute choice in the orbitofrontal cortex." preprint doi: https://doi.org/10.1101/2022.07.02.498538.
+Xu, C., Ni, K., and Cai, X. (2024) "Dissociable neuronal modules in the orbitofrontal cortex representing single and multi-attribute choice tasks." preprint doi: https://doi.org/10.1101/2022.07.02.498538.

 Cai, X. (2021) "The neural instantiation of an abstract cognitive map for economic choice."
 Neuroscience, Vol. 477:106 - 114.